 Massage has never been more popular – as a treatment and as a career.
 Busier, more stressful lives mean many more people are turning to massage to relieve their tension and treat injuries and pain.
 It's an incredibly rewarding line of work.

 You could start with a short course such as Certificate in Whole Body Massage or Certificate IV in Massage Therapy Practice.
 Once you get the hang of it, you can enrol in a Diploma of Remedial Massage where you'll learn advanced techniques that open you to a wider range of career opportunities and revenue streams.

 Naturopathy assumes that the body has the ability to heal itself.
-So if we’re unwell, undergoing naturopathic treatments will help the body repair and recover.
-It’s this gentle approach to healing that has made naturopathy so popular in recent years – both to study and use.
+So if we're unwell, naturopathic medicine will help the body repair and recover.
+It's this gentle approach to healing that has made naturopathy so popular in recent years – both to study and use.